congnd/HackerNews/README.md

 * [Testing](#testing)
 * [Environment](#environment)
 * [Documentation](#documentation)

+## Features
+Implemented features so far:
+- List stories screen with the following features:
+  - Fetch and show top 50 stories from `HackerNews`
+  - Allow user to filter the fetched stories by time or ranking (score)
+  - Allow user to refresh the stories
+  - Don't clear fetched storis after refresh failure
+  - Open links associated with stories in in-app Safari browser

+***Known issue***: `HackerNews` doesn't seem to providing a batch API to fetch detail info for multiple stories at once.
+So currently, we are making multiple request a time to fetch detail info for fetched story ids.
+This is really bad, I know, but it seems that we have no way except creating our own API.

 ## Modular Design
 To reduce the complexity as the project growths and having good separation of concerns,